MaSp005/deathmarkers/server/guide.md

 I am by no means a gameplay messiah, but the following are some tips for better gameplay I have picked up over time for creators.
 They intentionally do not use examples from real levels, in an attempt to provide tips that apply to a wider range of gameplay styles.

 > Bear in mind, every level you create is yours to make decisions about.
 GD levels are an art form, there is no right or wrong when building them.
-However, if you want players to have fun with your level (and prevent the dreaded "gameplay sucks" comments, which, by the way, contribute nothing) you should invest some time into making your levels, well, fun to play.
+However, level creation is also a practice of game design, and game design focuses on making players have fun.
+To make a successful level, both aspects need to have significant thought put into them.
+The following are some tips in the "fun gameplay" angle of level creation.

 **Know how to handle gameplay issues.** If true issues in gameplay are found, creators often try to deal with them by making it auto, adding more safeguards or adding jump indicators everywhere.
 This is often referred to as "babying the player" and frowned upon.
 To properly rectify issues in your level, you'll need to know what is causing the spike in deaths.
 As the creator of a level, this is difficult to figure out, as you know everything about the level.
 Players, however, do not.
 Thus, they are much more prone to die when the upcoming gameplay is hard to identify.
 This can be due to a number of reasons, but most commonly: